openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodDASH.md

 Provides AAPS alerts for pod expiration, shutdown, low reservoir based on the defined threshold units.

 *Note an AAPS notification will ALWAYS be issued for any alert after the initial communication with the pod since the alert was triggered.
 Dismissing the notification will NOT dismiss the alert UNLESS automatically acknowledge Pod alerts is enabled.
-To MANUALLY dismiss the alert you must visit the **DASH** tab and press the **ACK ALERTS button**.*
+To MANUALLY dismiss the alert you must visit the **DASH** tab and press the **Silence ALERTS button**.*

 * **Expiration reminder enabled:** Enable or disable the pod expiration reminder set to trigger when the defined number of hours before shutdown is reached.
 * **Hours before shutdown:** Defines the number hours before the active pod shutdown occurs, which will then trigger the expiration reminder alert.